AlfajarSoft/.github/profile/README.md

 Welcome to the official repository for **AlfAjarSoft**.
 We build modern, scalable software solutions designed to streamline operations and enhance digital experiences.

 ## 🚀 About Us
-Alfjaarsoft is dedicated to delivering high-quality engineering, robust infrastructure, and intuitive user experiences.
+AlfajarSoft is dedicated to delivering high-quality engineering, robust infrastructure, and intuitive user experiences.
 This repository hosts our central hub, providing quick access to our documentation, active projects, and corporate overview.

 ## 🛠️ Tech Stack & Expertise
 We specialize in full-stack development, cloud infrastructure, and data-driven solutions:
+* **Backend:** NestJS, Node.js, TypeScript, Python, Go
 * **Frontend:** React, TypeScript, Tailwind CSS
-* **Backend:** Node.js, Python, Go
 * **Cloud & DevOps:** AWS, Docker, GitHub Actions, Kubernetes
 * **Databases:** PostgreSQL, MongoDB, Redis